pj-3/ReviewsService/CRUDAPIREADME.md

 ## UPDATE a review

  - **PATCH** /listings/:listingID/reviews/:reviewID
-    - Will edit review or rating by goign to the specified review ID and changing the requested value in the database
+    - Will edit review or rating by going to the specified review ID and changing the requested value in the database

 ## DELETE a review